 The unit will build up on the knowledge attained in Leadership and Team Working Skills of the second year of studies.

-This unit meet the requirements for knowledge, understanding and proficiency set out by the Maritime Training Package MAR60213, the STCW 2010 (Manila Amendments) and Table A-II/2 of the STCW code.
+This unit meet the requirements of knowledge, understanding and proficiency set out by the Maritime Training Package MAR60315, the STCW2010 (Manila Amendments), and Table A-11/2 of the STCW Code.

 |Unit name||Managerial and Leadership Skills|

 |Coordinator||Doctor Samrat Ghosh|

 |Delivered By||University of Tasmania|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).